 This article is to designed to help you navigate our course.
 The Digital Marketing Strategies and Tactics to Grow Any Small Business course is divided into 10 modules per term, for a total of 3 terms.
 This follows the conventional quarter system course schedule.

-During each term the course is available in-person in the format of one, one-hour class per week, with approximately 1.5-2 hours of coursework which can be immediately applied to your business.
+During each term the course is available in-person in the format of one, 1.5 hour class per every other week, with approximately 1.5-2 hours of coursework which can be immediately applied to your business.
 The winter term begins January 1, 2019, and ends July 9th, 2019.
 Specific course schedule and registration can be found by using my contact form.

 Modules, 1st Term

 - Why Google My Business is Crucial for Small Business Success